 Little moments of professional humor can always make a shift go faster.

 That’s my conclusion from all of this.
 You need something to live for.
 I realized at a point when I was nearing the end of my rope at work that I had more in common with a patient I was taking to hospice who had visibly given up on life than many of my peers.
 All of the patient’s who I admire, the ones I talk about above all had something in their life worth caring about, a reason for them to still be alive.
 The commander loved his wife and enjoyed telling his old war stories even if they’re the same ones over and over.
 My depressed patient still cared about his family more than himself, even if he hadn’t yet come to terms with his alcoholism and depression.
 My regular dialysis patient just wanted a few minutes of sunshine and to watch NCIS.
-If a man with no family left, living in an awful nursing home can be made that happy by a few minutes of sunshine, then me, an able-bodied college kid with a lot going for him can certainly find something worth caring about no matter how much I may hate my job sometimes.
-Sometimes it’s something silly like taking a quality Instagram picture with a pithy caption or getting an Oreo Frosty on my way home from work.
+If a man with no family left, living in an awful nursing home can be made that happy by a few minutes of sunshine, then me, an able-bodied college kid with a lot going for him can certainly find something worth caring about no matter how much I may dislike my job sometimes.
+Sometimes it’s something silly like taking a quality Instagram picture or getting an Oreo Frosty on my way home from work.
 Sometimes it’s something more wholesome like going far beyond what is expected of me for a patient or advocating for them when nobody else will.
-Either way, I’m trying to learn from these moments that make me feel human.
+Either way, I’m trying to learn from these moments.
 I try to find the beauty in life, even if that means embracing the suck of wiping feces off my stretcher.
-I’ve found over the past two years, that more than anything else (including coffee) I need those moments that remind me of the good in people, I need those moments that make me feel like me again.
+I’ve found over the past years, that more than anything else (including coffee) I need those moments that remind me of the good in people, I need those moments that make me feel like me again.